bbertka/mitrend-flask/README.md

 - A view of submissions since last restart for debugging: '/submissions'
 - A route for creating a submission: '/create/post'

-A well formed JSON request must be used for the app:
+A well formed JSON request must be used for the app and is illustrated with the included tester script:
 ```
 url = 'http://localhost:8090/create/post